-Prescription pharmaceuticals are medical grade substances that are prescribed, legally, to people to help them.
+Prescription pharmaceuticals are medical-grade substances that are prescribed, legally, to people to help them.
 Prescription drugs can be used for all kinds of tasks, including reducing pain, keeping blood pressure under control, or helping chronic depression.
 Sometimes, the usefulness of these drugs can at first be a crutch, but become a dangerous necessity.
 Benzodiazepines are easy to become addicted to, which is why professional treatment for addiction to benzos is available.

 What are Benzodiazepines?

-Benzos, such as Valium, are a very effective anti-anxiety medication.
+Benzos, such as Valium, are very effective anti-anxiety medications.
 One of the best-known products used for this is Xanax.
 Some doctors will prescribe benzos straight away, but due to the psychoactive nature of the drug, other doctors prefer to carry out a psychological evaluation before deciding whether or not to administer it.

 However, despite the comparatively low rate of physical addiction, benzos do have psychologically addictive properties.
 As these drugs take away the feeling of anxiety and make people feel good and peaceful, some people can become dependent on this sense of well-being, even though it’s artificial.
 When this happens, rehab for benzodiazepine addiction may be needed.